Enhancing Answer Reliability Through Inter-Model Consensus of Large Language Models: Methodology

 We performed an inter-model consistency analysis to assess the agreement among the answering LLMs and evaluate the reliability of their consensus.
 For each question \( Q_i \), we collected and organized data into a comprehensive dataset \( D_i \), defined as:

-This dataset encompassed the generated questions \( Q_i \), their corresponding multiple-choice options \( \{ A_i, B_i, C_i, D_i \} \), the responses from each participating LLM—including selected answers \( a_{ij} \) and justifications \( J_{ij} \)—and metadata such as model identifiers, timestamps, and relevant model-specific parameters.
-This structured approach facilitated quantitative and qualitative analysis of the reasoning processes and agreement patterns among models \cite{bommasani2021opportunities}.
+This data set encompassed the generated questions \( Q_i \), their corresponding multiple choice options \( \{ A_i, B_i, C_i, D_i \} \), the responses of each participating LLM - including selected answers \( a_{ij} \) and justifications \( J_{ij} \) - and metadata such as model identifiers, timestamps, and relevant model-specific parameters.
+This structured approach facilitated the quantitative and qualitative analysis of reasoning processes and agreement patterns among models \cite{bommasani2021opportunities}.